calebmsword/kivy/README.md

 Caveats:
  - If you use the method `kivy.resources.resource_add_path`, you will another path to the list of relative paths.
 The most recently added path has the highest priority.
  - The method `kivy.resources.resource_remove_path` can remove a path from the list of relative paths.
- - The "font path"s will only be included in the list ofrelative paths if your application includes a widget which renders text.
-Otherwise, the first relative filepath will be the parent directory of the kivy data directory.
+ - The "font path"s will only be included in the list of relative paths if your application includes a widget which renders text.
+Otherwise, the first relative filepath checked will be the parent directory of the kivy data directory.
  - The list of attempted relative path origins is stored as a Python list.
 You can access it from the variable `kivy.resources.resource_paths`.
 (Note that you're not supposed to access this list directly.
 In 99% of use cases, `resource_add_path` and `resource_remove_path` will give you adequate control of the list of relative paths.)
  - If the string starts with the characters `"atlas://"`, then `kivy.resources.resource_find` will simply return the given string.
 Kivy's internals handle this edge case appropriately, and you will almost never need to worry about this.
  - If `resource_find(str)` would return `None` but `str` starts with the characters `"data:"`, then `resource_find` will return `str` instead of `None`.
-I do not know why this behavior exists, but it is unlikely you will have to worry about this.
+I do not know why this behavior exists, but it is unlikely you will ever have to worry about it.